jan-warchol/tie-crusade/README.md

 - evolves

 track all possible parameters (from tie details, see Karol's testing files) and locate where in the code they're used.
 I suppose that all this happens insidde tie-formatting-problem.cc, but maybe somewhere else.

-Podział danych:
-- systematic tests (everything that is input into Lily code and can be checked with new code)
-- bad tie examples
-- good tie examples
-- bad&corrected tie pairs
-- cases to chew on/ponder

-specification in separate folder separate folder for documenting current code